 State-sanctioned casinos also create unfairness for other businesses.
 When casino lobbyists call for a “limited number of casinos” to be allowed into a state, what they are really doing is attempting to rig the system to hand out special privileges to a few powerful political insiders at the expense of everyone else.
 Government, in this case, is not merely permitting private, consensual behavior.
 It is granting monopolies and awarding regulatory advantages to favored firms.

-What makes commercialized gambling different than every other business, including those involving vices like alcohol and tobacco, is gambling is a big con game based on financial fraud and exploitation.
+What makes commercialized gambling different than every other business, including the alcohol industry, is gambling is a big con game based on financial fraud and exploitation.
 Citizens are conned into thinking they can win money on games that are designed, in the end, to get them fleeced.

 If you pay for a beer or a glass of wine, that’s what you receive in return.
+It’s a one-for-one exchange.
 In commercialized gambling, what you receive is a financial exchange offering the lure that you might win money.
 But this financial exchange is mathematically rigged against you so inevitably you will lose your money in the end, especially if you keep gambling.

 Instead of providing solutions to their state’s problems, these politicians placed the interests of powerful corporate gambling operators over the interests of ordinary citizens.

-They passed the buck on difficult fiscal choices by promoting the biggest public budget gimmick there is: government-sponsored gambling.
+They passed the buck on difficult fiscal choices by promoting the biggest public budget gimmick there is: government-sponsored, commercialized gambling.

 But just as importantly, it is also political reformers from both parties who are the ones calling for predatory gambling to be phased out.

-This explains why Stop Predatory Gambling is one of the most diverse organizations in the United States, one in which progressives work side-by-side with conservatives to improve the common good.
+This explains why Stop Predatory Gambling is one of the most politically diverse organizations in the United States, one in which citizens of all political stripes work side-by-side.

 Present-day lotteries: